whiteblock/hobbits/README.md

-# Hobbits, or There and Back Again: A Lightweight, Multiclient Wire Protocol For Web3 Communications
+# Hobbits, or There and Back Again

+A Lightweight, Multiclient Wire Protocol For Web3 Communications
-## Contributing

-Please create issues to document your critiques, suggestions, improvements, etc. We will use it as a discussion funnel to refine this specification and move forward towards a stable 1.0

 ## 0.1 EWP (Ethereum Wire Protocol)